 - 1 ½ teaspoons baking powder

 - ½ cup unsalted butter 1 stick, room temperature

 - 1 ¼ cups sugar

 - 2 eggs

-Preheat an oven to 350°F. Grease 2 baking sheets with butter or use parchment paper.
+- Preheat an oven to 350°F. Grease 2 baking sheets with non-stick cooking spray or use parchment paper.

 - Put the confectioners' sugar into a bowl and set aside.

 - In another bowl, whisk together the flour, cocoa, baking powder and salt.
 Set aside.

 - In a large bowl, using a mixer, beat the butter and sugar on medium speed until creamy, about 3 minutes.

 - Add 1 egg and beat on medium speed until blended.
 Add the other egg and vanilla and beat until blended.